Rules for pets in parks

 Where to walk dogs

 There are parks throughout the Territory where you may visit with a dog.
+Some may only permit them in car parks to allow day visits for travelers.

 You can walk your dog at these parks in the Darwin region: